TotoooDev/Banana/docs/bananalua/docs/get_started/getting_ready.md

 - `CreateProject` is a script that creates a new Banana project.
 - `GenerateProjects` is a script that regenerates all your project files.
 You need to run it when you add or delete any source file in your project.

+## The example scene

+Go into the folder named after your project.
+Under the `src` directory, there should be two files: `Game.cpp` and `ExampleScene.h`.

+The `Game.cpp` file defines the `CreateApplication` function that returns a pointer to an application.
+It creates a new application, creates a new scene and returns the the pointer to the application to Banana.
+You won't need to modify this file here.

+The `ExampleScene.h` contains, well, a scene example.
+Only two methods are defined: the constructor and a method named `OnWindowResized`, which handles the `WindowResized` event (for more information abour events, see the documentation of the `EventBus` class).
+This is the file (and class) where everything will take life.

+If you build and launch the projet now, you should see a magnificent black window appear on your screen.
+This is normal, because no entity was created yet.

 ---